sanjay-murmu-au9/interviewPreparation-2025/README.md

 Why it is Important?
   :- Workinging with large E-commerce platform and product catalog present millions fof items withoud finding a product by name would scan intire tables which would be inefficient. search index provide faster looksup and enhences user experiece by deliverying quick reasult;

+# How Does a B-Tree Index Work?
+Its one of the common used indexes in datasets to keep search operation fast;
+1. in store data in balance tree structure that allow logarithmic time complexity (Olog n ) data structure
+2. when search for a key its search from root to the  leaf.

+# Explain the Differences Between a Full-Text Index and a Regular Index